-12.3 Data Representation & Management
+9.3 Data Representation & Management

-A key to GridAPPS-D is providing the distribution system application developer with a standardized approach to integrate data.
-The intent is to allow the developers to make logical references to data, referencing standardized data models and interfaces, without concerning for the data is physically made available.
-This standardized, logical data interface is based on existing standards to the best known extent.
+A key to GridAPPS-D is providing the distribution system application developer with a standardized approach to data.
+The intent is to allow the developer to make logical references to data referencing standard data models and interfaces without concern for how the data is physically made available.
+This standardized, logical data interface is based on existing standards to the greatest extent possible.

-12.3.1 Standards-based Data Representation
+9.3.1 Standards-based Data Representation

-The Common Information Model (CIM), specifically packages defined in IEC 61970 and IEC 61968 series of standards, is used for all power system models, which enables rapid exchange of power system models across compliant applications and services.
+The Common Information Model (CIM) is used for all power system models, which enables rapid exchange of power system models across compliant applications and services.
 Using the set of standardized model queries provided by the PowerGrid Models API, a GridAPPS-D application is able to scale seamlessly across different network models with no modifications to the application code.

-12.3.2 Standards-based Data Interfaces
+9.3.2 Standards-based Data Interfaces

-The GridAPPS-D Platform and GridAPPS-D APIs provide a standardized method for interfacing with power system modelling data, real-time simulation data, historical data, and logging information.
-Each of these APIs abstracts the specifics of the database, and enable simple queries through a set of standardized messages formatted as JSON strings.
+The GridAPPS-D Platform and GridAPPS-D APIs provide a standardized method for interfacing with power system model data, real-time simulation data, historical data, and log data.
+Each of these APIs abstract the database specifics, and enable simple queries through a set of standardized messages formatted as JSON strings.

-12.3.3 Data Translation to Non-standardized Elements
+9.3.3 Data Translation to Non-standardized Elements

-CIM Hub and the Configuration File API allow conversion of the power system model data from the standards-based CIM RDF/XML (extensible markup language) format ,used by the GridAPPS-D Platform, to model formats used by other software packages, such as GridLAB-D and OpenDSS.
+CIM Hub and the Configuration File API allow conversion of the power system model data from the standards-based CIM XML format used by the GridAPPS-D Platform to model formats used by other software packages, such as GridLAB-D and OpenDSS.
 This model conversion process can be performed with a simple set of standardized API calls.

-12.3.4 Available Distribution Feeders
+9.3.4 Available Distribution Feeders